-Khurshid Iqbal*, Muhammad Imran, Shafi Ullah, Muhsin Jamal, Yasir Waheed and Qaisar Ali Pages 297 - 301 ( 5 )
+Khurshid Iqbal*, Muhammad Imran, Shafi Ullah, Muhsin Jamal and Yasir Waheed Pages 297 - 301 ( 5 )

 Background: Human immunodeficiency virus (HIV) infection is a global health burden which ultimately results in acquired immune deficiency syndrome (AIDS).
 There are multiple host factors which are capable of limiting HIV-1 replication.
 One of the most important host factors which inhibit HIV-1 DNA synthesis is the apolipoprotein B mRNA-editing enzyme, catalytic polypeptide- like 3G (APOBEC3G).
 Any genetic variation of this important host factor may influence the host susceptibility to viral infection.